DigitaleDeltaOrg/dd-eco-api/pagination.md

 3. Retrieve `(pagesize + 1)` rows.
 If only (pagesize) or less rows are returned, there is no next page.
 4. Return `(pagesize)` rows

-A consumer can therefor assume (and depend on) the following:
+A consumer _should_ be able to safely assume the following:

 - If the number of results returned is less than pagesize, there will be no more pages to be retrieved, so the end of the result set is reached.